sbmlteam/libsbml/README.txt

   gcc -o myapp.c myapp.c -lsbml

-If the compiler cannot find the library, refer to Section 3.2 below for information about ldconfig, LD_LIBRARY_PATH/DYLD_LIBRARY_PATH, and related matters.
+If the compiler cannot find the library, you probably need to adjust the settings of your environment variable LD_LIBRARY_PATH (called DYLD_LIBRARY_PATH on MacOS) or use ldconfig to adjust the library search paths on your computer.
+Please refer to the full libSBML documentation for more information on this and related matters.

 Documentation for libSBML is available as a separate download from the same locations as the libSBML distribution (namely, the SBML project